Coverings Atlanta Recap

 The thermostats look good and include both a programmable touchscreen thermostat and a wifi option is also available.

 With Ardex’s product line they do have some unique options available with this heating system.
-For instance, it appears that either thinset mortar or a self-leveling compound (Liquid Backer Board) are acceptable for encasing the heat wire over Flexbone Heat.
+For instance, it appears that either thinset mortar or a self-leveling compound (Liquid Backer Board) are acceptable for encasing the heating wire over Flexbone Heat.

-Furthermore, I believe the heat membrane can be eliminated and just the heat wires used with Liquid Backer Board.
+Furthermore, I believe the heated membrane can be eliminated and just the heat wires used with Liquid Backer Board.
 However, this product is not yet on the market and we’ll have to wait a bit longer to find out some of the details.

-Custom Building Products has come out with a self-leveling underlayment that can go over a wood, or OSB, subfloor.
+Custom Building Products has come out with a self-leveling underlayment that can go over wood, or OSB, subfloor.
 Not only that, it doesn’t require the use of metal or plastic lath reinforcement.

 Its only competitor that I’m aware of would be Liquid Backer Board (LBB) by Ardex.
 However, with Custom’s large distribution it will be interesting to see if this product comes into some of the big retail chains.